rahullbyte/rahullbyte/README.md

 ## 🌟 About Me

-👋 Hi, I'm **Rahul Patil**, a passionate Full Stack Engineer & Automation QA with expertise in building scalable applications and automating workflows.
+👋 Hi, I'm **Rahul Patil**, a passionate Full Stack Engineer & QA Automation Engineer with expertise in building scalable applications and automating workflows.
 I take ownership of projects from ideation to execution, ensuring high-quality deliverables.

 💼 Currently, I'm working on **[Drinktr](https://drinktr.com)** leading development on my own product.